List of EastEnders characters introduced in 1998

 The following is a list of characters that first appeared in the BBC soap opera EastEnders in 1998, by order of first appearance.

 Lola Christie

 Lola Christie is played by Diane Parish.
 Lola was introduced as a love interest for Mick McFarlane (Sylvester Williams).
 Parish notably returned to EastEnders in 2006 playing a different character, Denise Fox.

-Lola Christie auditions as a singer for Mick McFarlane (Sylvester Williams)'s band.
+Lola Christie auditions as a singer for Mick's band.
 Mick is impressed with her singing talents and offers her the job.
-Mick is attracted to Lola, they start dating, but she is always rushing off without warning and Mick is surprised to discover that Lola has a secret young son named Carl whose father, Neil, had abandoned Lola when she was 5 months pregnant.
+Mick is attracted to Lola, they start dating, but she is always rushing off without warning and Mick is surprised to discover that Lola has a secret young son named Carl (Stacey Wright; son of Ian) whose father, Neil, had abandoned Lola when she was 5 months pregnant.
 Mick proves supportive, but Lola eventually leaves Mick and the band when she gets her own recording contract as a soloist.

 Creation

 At the time, Lola was the highest profile role for actress Diane Parish.
 The character was a singer in Mick's jazz band; Parish had worked her way through drama school at RADA by doing session singing at a recording studio, though she had never seriously considered singing as a career.
 Parish has commented, "The only reason I took on the role of Lola was because her storyline wasn't really to do with her singing, that was just incidental.
 There was a bit of interest at the time – but I have to confess I didn't exactly have Island Records beating my door down with a contract!".
 In a televised interview in 2020, Parish described the singing aspect of the role as "excruciating", claiming it made her unsuited to play Lola.

 Following the end of her initial six-month contract, Parish decided to leave EastEnders.
 In a 1998 interview she revealed, "I had made a decision that I would stay only six months, whatever happened.
 But I was tempted to stay longer because it is such a great show and lovely people.
 Leaving was like ripping away from real friendships – but I'm not in this business to settle down.
 I get itchy feet and I left to do Picking Up the Pieces which is a real challenge.
 Being a part of EastEnders is like nothing else, a whole different beast from other shows because practically everyone has watched it at some time and you get to be known wherever you go.
 I thought that would end when I left, but I still get it even now."